r00kie123/Catching-Sun/README.md

 Backlog
-Add "chose your avatar" page
+Add "chose your avatar" page (avatars with different gadgets/talents?)
 Abilty to start game at higher level
 Special effects
 At higher levels: Add text, e.g. phrases to hostile and positive collision objects